Cleaning Care & Suggestions

 The following products may be cleaned at home with care:

-We recommend that Eastern Accents Fine Linen be machine-washed in a front-loading machine.
-Due to the chemical processes, dry cleaning and bleaching are not recommended.
-Also, please note that Eastern Accents Fine Linen, as with most products made of natural fibers, has a tendency to shrink 4-6%.
+We recommend that de' Medici's cotton products be machine-washed in a front-loading machine.
+Due to the chemical processes, dry cleaning and bleaching are not recommended for fine linen.
+For our non-cotton products, it is important that instructions are followed as per care label.
+Please note that de' Medici Italian Fine Linen products, as with most products made of natural fibers, have a tendency to shrink 4-6%.

 Machine wash linens in warm water on a gentle cycle using color- and fragrance-free mild detergent or soap.
 Use enzyme reactive stain removers only.
 Do not use chlorine bleach or detergents with lighteners.
 Never pour detergent or soap directly onto your textiles.
 Either pour detergent in when the tub is full or dilute the detergent.
 Do not use fabric softeners.
 These only coat the fibers and make them "appear" to be soft.
 One cup of white vinegar in the rinse water removes all traces of soap and leaves fabrics smelling fresh.